 “If your power outage is less than two hours you don’t need to worry about the perishables in your fridge going bad,” according to Red Cross spokesman Michael Devulpillieres.

 But if your outage lasts longer, the refrigerated food is what you want to use up first.
 Some refrigerators may keep food cold up to four hours, but it’s dependent on how tight a seal your model has and how often the fridge is opened.
 If the refrigerator is still at 40 degrees Fahrenheit or below, food is still safe to eat, according to the Food Safety and Inspection Service of the U.S. Department of Agriculture, but go by sight and smell — never taste — to determine if food has gone bad.

 Many refrigerated items can last longer at room temperature, including fruits and vegetables like apples, tomatoes, carrots and harder cheeses like cheddar; avocados and breads should remain good to eat beyond a few hours.
 Obviously a salad works, but think about incorporating those items into more creative meals.

 Gazpacho: Chicago chef Bill Kim suggests taking some of these vegetables and making a gazpacho if you have the tomatoes.
 “You can keep it chunky and mash up some bread in there and other vegetables and let it all marinate together,” he says.

-Panzanella salad: If you have day-old bread you can also make a panzanella salad, simply tossing that semi-stale bread with vegetables, olive oil and vinegar.
+Panzanella salad: If you have day-old bread you can also make a panzanella salad, simply tossing that partly stale bread with vegetables, olive oil and vinegar.
 Toss in any herbs you had in the refrigerator or pull dried herbs from your pantry.

 Avocado “toast”: If you have bread that’s still fresh (you can even use crackers), mash together avocado, red pepper flakes, salt, pepper and lime juice if you have it.
 Spread on bread or crackers.